History of Finland (1917–present): Civil War

 Freshly arrived members of the Jäger Movement in Vaasa in 1918.

 As part of the aftermath of World War I, Finland had a civil war.
-The war took place between the Finnish Senate (the government) and the forces led by the Finnish People's Delegation, on 27 January to 16 May 1918.
+The war took place between the Finnish Senate (the government) and the forces led by the Finnish People's Delegation, on January 27 to May 16, 1918.
 The Senate troops were called whites, while the people's delegation's forces were named reds.
-World War I had caused the fragmentation of the Russian Empire through the internal disintegration, leading to a struggle for power in Finland whose political system was in transition from to the parliamentarian system.
+World War I had caused the fragmentation of the Russian Empire through the internal disintegration, leading to a struggle for power in Finland whose political system was in transition to the parliamentarian system.
 In addition, society was socially and economically divided.
 The main consequence of this division was the formation of two armed centers of power in the country.
 The crisis then culminated in a war between them in January 1918.
 The Whites won the war with the support of Imperial Germany.
 The Reds backed by Soviet Russia lost the war.
 As a result, Finland moved from the Russian domain to the German sphere of influence.
 After Germany's defeat in WWI, the independence of the Finnish nation was confirmed and the country's government was to become a republican democracy.
 While the civil war was characterized by political terror, it was only after the war that the greatest loss of life was experienced in prison camps, where about 13,000 reds died.
 The Civil War claimed a total of about 37,000 victims, of which about 75% were Finnish reds.
 The other victims were Finnish whites, Germans and Russians.
 From a psychological and material point of view, the Civil War was the most destructive event in the history of the Finnish nation, traumatizing the population and splitting it in two.
 However, as a result of the outcome of the First World War, the moderate left and the right were able to establish, shortly after the Civil War, the cooperation that united the Finns over time.